fanotify

 Fanotify monitoring of directories is not recursive: to monitor subdi-

 rectories under a directory, additional marks must be created.
-(But
+The

-sive monitoring difficult.)
-Monitoring mounts offers the capability to
+Monitoring filesystems offers the capability to monitor changes made

 The event queue can overflow.
 In this case, events are lost.